kudobuilder/kudo.dev/content/community/team/gerred.md

 name: Gerred
 avatar: gerred.jpg
 about:
-  Gerred is simply awesome, but someone has yet to put his awesomeness into a brief and meaningful summary.
+  Gerred is basically simply awesome.
+He's also a certified BBQ master and takes good care of his chickens, especially when some nasty weather hits Maine.
+He's also quite deep into Kubernetes and one of the initial KUDO contributors.
 ---

 # Gerred